Prince Henry, Duke of Gloucester: Later life

-In May 1949, May 1961, May 1962, and May 1963, the Duke served in the office of Lord High Commissioner to the General Assembly of the Church of Scotland, which temporarily afforded him precedence in Scotland immediately below the King and Queen.
+In May 1949, May 1961, May 1962 and May 1963, Henry served in the office of Lord High Commissioner to the General Assembly of the Church of Scotland, which temporarily afforded him precedence in Scotland immediately below the King and Queen.

-The Duke attended the coronation of his niece Elizabeth II in 1953.
+Henry attended the coronation of his niece Elizabeth II in 1953.
 Both the Duke and Duchess carried out royal engagements, including several overseas tours.
 In 1954 the Duke served as the Treasurer of the Honourable Society of Gray's Inn.
+He represented Queen Elizabeth II during the Malayan Declaration of Independence on 31 August 1957.
 He suffered a series of strokes in later years; his first was in 1965 while he and his wife, Alice, were returning from Sir Winston Churchill's funeral ceremony in their vehicle, which resulted in a car crash.
 This, together with later strokes, left him dependent on a wheelchair, and he was unable to speak in his last remaining years.
 His last public appearance was at the unveiling of Queen Mary's plaque at Marlborough House in 1967, where he appeared weak and considerably older than the Duke of Windsor.
 In 1972, he was too ill to attend the funeral of the Duke of Windsor in May, or the wedding of his younger son, Prince Richard, in July.
 In August, the Duke's elder son, Prince William, died in a plane crash; by that point, he was in such poor health that his wife hesitated about whether to tell him.
-She later wrote in her memoirs that she did not, but that he may have learned of their son's death from television coverage.
+She later wrote in her memoirs that she did not, but that he may have learnt of their son's death from television coverage.

 Death

-He died on 10 June 1974 at the age of 74.
-He was the last surviving child of King George V and Queen Mary.
+Henry died on 10 June 1974 at the age of 74.
+He was the last surviving son of King George V and Queen Mary, and the last living knight of the Order of St Patrick.
 His body was buried in the Royal Burial Ground, Frogmore.

 His will was sealed in London after his death in 1981.
 His estate was valued at £734,262 (or £5.6 million in 2022 when adjusted for inflation).

-His second, and only living, son, Prince Richard, inherited the title of Duke of Gloucester.
-The Duke's widow, Alice, received permission from Queen Elizabeth II to be styled Princess Alice, Duchess of Gloucester, to distinguish herself from Prince Richard's wife.
+His only living son, Prince Richard, inherited the title of Duke of Gloucester.
+Henry's widow, Alice, received permission from Queen Elizabeth II to be styled Princess Alice, Duchess of Gloucester, to distinguish herself from Richard's wife.
 She outlived her husband by 30 years until her death on 29 October 2004, becoming, at age 102, the longest-lived member of the British royal family in history.